OUR VIETNAMESE FOOD PHILOSOPHY

 OUR HISTORY

 Rice & Noodles opened in July of 2006, almost a year after Hurricane Katrina destroyed the successful Vietnamese restaurant chain of owners Vy Banh, her husband Ninh, her sister Alys Truong, Alys’ husband Bernard, and their brother Khoa Cao.
 Due to the storm and devastating flood, their entire family was forced to evacuate from New Orleans and seek refuge with an aunt, Nga Buu, in Lancaster, PA.
-In April of 2016, Rice & Noodles opened a second location named Sprout of Rice & Noodles in the historic downtown Lancaster City.
+In April of 2016, Rice & Noodles opened a second location, Sprout of Rice & Noodles, in the historic downtown of Lancaster City.

 The history of their successful restaurants began in the 1960s, when their grandfather opened 13 restaurants in Vietnam under the name of Pho Tau Bay.
-Due to the fall of Saigon in 1975, the family was forced to flee to the United States for a better life and a new beginning.
+Following the fall of Saigon in 1975, the family was forced to flee to the United States in search of a better life and a new beginning.
 In 1982, Khoa, Vy & Alys’ parents, Chau and Anh Thu Cao, along with a brother-in-law, opened the first Vietnamese restaurant in New Orleans, LA.
 They chose the same name that Anh Thu’s father used in Vietnam, Pho Tau Bay, simply meaning “Flying Soup Boat.”
 It was an immediate success due to the thriving Vietnamese population in New Orleans.